 - A user can log on once, to one application hosted on LargeProvider, and be automatically logged on to the other applications that are hosted there.

-The NetScaler appliance can be deployed as a SAML Service Provider (SP) and a SAML Identity Provider (IdP).
-Read through the relevant topics to understand the configurations that must be performed on the NetScaler appliance.
+The Citrix ADC appliance can be deployed as a SAML Service Provider (SP) and a SAML Identity Provider (IdP).
+Read through the relevant topics to understand the configurations that must be performed on the Citrix ADC appliance.

-A NetScaler appliance configured as a SAML service provider can now enforce an audience restriction check.
+A Citrix ADC appliance configured as a SAML service provider can now enforce an audience restriction check.
 The audience restriction condition evaluates to “Valid” only if the SAML replying party is a member of at least one of the specified audiences.

-You can configure a NetScaler appliance to parse attributes in SAML assertions as group attributes.
+You can configure a Citrix ADC appliance to parse attributes in SAML assertions as group attributes.
 Parsing them as group attributes enables the appliance to bind policies to the groups.

-Note: A NetScaler MPX FIPS appliance used as a SAML service provider now supports encrypted assertions.
-Also, a NetScaler MPX FIPS appliance functioning as a SAML service provider or a SAML identity provider can now be configured to use the SHA2 algorithms on FIPS hardware.
+A Citrix ADC MPX FIPS appliance used as a SAML service provider now supports encrypted assertions.
+Also, a Citrix ADC MPX FIPS appliance functioning as a SAML service provider or a SAML identity provider can now be configured to use the SHA2 algorithms on FIPS hardware.

 Configuring FIPS offload support using the command line interface: